 Tasting the local specialties

-Every time I am about to visit a new region of Japan, one of the first things that I have to mention is local foods!
+Every time I am about to visit a new region of Japan, one of the first things that I have to mention is the local food!
 It is true that Japan abounds with delicious local specialties, no matter the prefecture, Kyushu definitely has what it takes to satisfy gourmands and gourmets.

-Starting with the famous Saga beef.
-Well, I say “famous”, but chances are you have mostly heard of its cousin, Kobe beef, to which it has nothing to envy!
-Head over to one of the many teppanyaki style restaurants in the prefecture to taste this tender and melting meat, cooked to perfection right before your astonished eyes.
+Starting with the famous Saga Beef.
+Well, I say “famous,” but chances are you have mostly heard of its cousin, Kobe Beef, to which it has nothing to envy!
+Head over to one of the many teppanyaki-style restaurants in the prefecture to taste this tender and melting meat, cooked to perfection right before your astonished eyes.

 As for seafood specialties (we are on an island after all!), you will be able to enjoy a delicious local dish made with fresh sea bream and green tea – a dish that was already enjoyed by the lords of Kitsuki, in Oita Prefecture, several centuries ago: tai chazuke Ureshino.